slushman/headless/README.md

 Content Changes
 * Add a site-level description in the header - who am I and why should they read my stuff?
 What's my "thing"? - "Helping Developers Level-up"

-* Add an About page
-	- bio
-	- good picture
-	- resume

 * Check all presentation posts and make sure they are good ones.
 Compare to http://owltastic.com/category/speaking/
 * Add talks section to homepage

-* Add portfolio?

 * Create courses
 * Add courses section to homepage with big CTA